 Prior work.
 Several works formalize aspects of translational verifiers with IVLs based on separation logic, but none of them addresses all three challenges outlined above.
-For Viper, Parthasarathy et al. [2024] build a proof-producing version of Viper's verification condition generation back-end, but do not attempt to connect it to front-end languages nor give a general semantics for Viper that would also capture Viper's symbolic execution back-end.
-Similarly, Zimmerman et al. [2024] formalize a version (only) of Viper's symbolic execution back-end; their focus is on adapting it to gradual verification.
-Vogels et al. [2015] show the soundness of the symbolic execution of Veri-Fast [Jacobs et al. 2011] w.r.t. an input C program.
-However, VeriFast has only a single (symbolic execution) back-end that is used as the basis for multiple front-end languages (C, Java, Rust) and thus the formalization does not abstract over different verification algorithms.
+For Viper, Parthasarathy et al. [42] build a proof-producing version of Viper's verification condition generation back-end, but do not attempt to connect it to front-end languages nor give a general semantics for Viper that would also capture Viper's symbolic execution back-end.
+Similarly, Zimmerman et al. [62] formalize a version (only) of Viper's symbolic execution back-end; their focus is on adapting it to gradual verification.
+Vogels et al. [60] show the soundness of the symbolic execution of VeriFast [28] w.r.t. an input C program.1 However, VeriFast has only a single (symbolic execution) back-end that is used as the basis for multiple front-end languages (C, Java, Rust) and thus the formalization does not abstract over different verification algorithms.

-Maksimovic et al. [2021b] briefly describe a soundness framework for GIL [Maksimovic et al. 2021a], a parametric program representation used by the Gillian project.
-GIL needs to be instantiated with a state model, primitive assertions, and memory actions to obtain specific intermediate representations (essentially, multiple IVLs) useful for different verification projects (e.g., for JavaScript [Maksimovic et al. 2021a] and Rust [Ayoun et al. 2024]).
-However, each GIL instantiation also determines the back-end verification algorithm.
-As such, there is no common semantics that abstracts over different verification algorithms.
+Maksimovic et al. [36] briefly describe a soundness framework for GIL [35], a parametric program representation used by the Gillian project.
+GIL needs to be instantiated with a state model, primitive assertions, and memory actions to obtain specific intermediate representations (essentially, multiple IVLs) useful for different verification projects (e.g., for JavaScript [35] and Rust [2]).
+However, each GIL instantiation also determines the back-end verification algorithm (strategy).
+As such, there is no common semantics that abstracts over different verification strategies.